flhofer/dell_TB16_firmware/README.md

 makes it an unbeatable bargain.

+I've spent quite some time tweaking and fixing most issues with the Dock, especially finding different ways to flash the firmware with hardware that is possibly non-Windows and non-Dell.

 The Power button seems to work only on Dell PCs, though.
 Maybe a script out there somewhere?

 > [!Note]